-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders, dated March 26, 2004, and the Proxy Statement furnished therewith.
+The undersigned hereby acknowledges receipt of the Company's Notice of Annual Meeting of Stockholders, dated March 28, 2005, Proxy Statement, 2004 Summary Annual Report to Stockholders and Annual Report on Form 10-K for the fiscal year ended January 2, 2005.

-If you plan to attend the Annual Meeting of Stockholders on April 28, 2004, please check the following box: □

-Dated this day of

-, 2004

-(Seal)

-Note: Signature should agree with name on stock certificate as printed thereon.
-Executors, administrators, trustees and other fiduciaries and persons signing on behalf of corporations or partnerships,

-should so indicate when signing.
+If you plan to attend the Annual Meeting of Stockholders on May 4, 2005, please check the following box: $\hfill \Box$ Dated this day of, 2005 (Seal) Note: Signature should agree with name on stock certificate as printed thereon.
+Executors, administrators, trustees and other fiduciaries and persons signing on behalf of corporations or partnerships, should so indicate when signing.